mawburn/foundry-user-latency/README.md

 - https://foundryvtt.com/packages/response-time
 - https://gitlab.com/tenuki.igo/foundryvtt-ping-times

 Forked from Response Times since it was broken.
 I only meant to fix it, but I went ahead and dropped the charting feature, simplified things a bit, and converted to TS, since I just wanted to see the players' average ping and didn't care about the time based chart that was pretty heavy.

+I also moved away from an innacurate fetch call to a WebSocket request.